njpanderson/Citrus-for-Craft-2/README.md

 ---
 Bindings are premade purge or ban requests which will be sent to your Varnish hosts whenever an entry within the section and entry type is either created or edited.

-To create a binding within the "Bindings" navigation of the "Varnish Purge" plugin, first choose the section you wish to edit and then click "Edit bindings".
+To create a binding within the "Bindings" navigation of the "Citrus" plugin, first choose the section you wish to edit and then click "Edit bindings".
 You will be taken to a screen showing all of the **entry types** available to that section, and the bindings can be set within each type.

 Click the "Add a row" button to add a new binding, then choose the type of binding, then enter the appropriate query required and click on "Save bindings" to save all of the bindings at once.
 As with the on-demand banning, query template keys can be used within bans.